- from the darkness of hell to angelic light in the space of one canto: a recapitulation of the journey as a whole in the 50th canto

-- Are the stars to blame for our lack of virtue or are we?
-The question of astrological determinism: we return to Cecco d’Ascoli and to the debate about Inferno 7.89 (see the Appendix to the Introduction to Inferno 7), also to Dante’s programmatic deflecting of astrology in Inferno 20
+- are the stars to blame for our lack of virtue or are we?
+The question of astrological determinism: we return to Cecco d’Ascoli and to the debate about Inferno 7.89 (see the Appendix to the Commento on Inferno 7), also to Dante’s programmatic deflecting of astrology in Inferno 20

 - Dante’s conditional contrary-to-fact framing of the central ideological premise of his universe and of his poem

 - the journey of the soul on the path of life, a poetic retelling of Convivio 4.12

 Purgatorio 16 begins in darkness likened to that of Hell (“Buio d’inferno” or “darkness of Hell” are the canto’s first words) and ends with the travelers’ emergence into light, as though they have passed in the space of one canto through a distilled version of the journey of the Commedia as a whole.
 Such signposts befit a canto that is the 50th of the Commedia’s one-hundred canti.